Turning liabilities into assets.

-Turning liabilities into assetsI've talked about it many times right here.
-Every four years we get the to watch the most important branding contest anywhere.
+Turning liabilities into assetsI’ve talked about it many times right here.
+Every four years we get the opportunity to watch the most important contest anywhere.
 And if we can just pry off our partisan hats for a little while we can really learn from the best of the best.

 Needless to say, the 2016 race is no different.
 This year the candidates on both sides of the aisle are also laboratories for how to build a brand and relate to your audience.